 When the financial crisis hit at the end of 2008, Colebrook was in a position to take advantage of the void created by the exit of two of the timeshare industry’s largest lenders.
 Over the next two years, Colebrook established lending relationships with some of the leading timeshare developers in the United States and completed the transition from a small specialty company to one capable of competing with any industry lender.
 Its rates are competitive, and the level of personal service is far above that of large institutional lenders.

-All of Colebrook’s active partners have extensive timeshare lending experience.
+Colebrook’s active partners have extensive timeshare lending experience.
 Bill Ryczek and Jim Bishop began their timeshare careers in the late 1970s while Fred Dauch and Mark Raunikar entered the industry a decade later.
 Tom Petrisko, who has more than 20 years of industry experience, joined Colebrook in July 2013 in order to accommodate the increased level of business activity and to provide for eventual management succession.
 He was a colleague of Colebrook’s founding partners at Liberty Bank and shares their work ethic and commitment to customer service.
 Melinda Miramant joined the company in January 2020 after spending several years as a senior manager for Colebrook’s independent public accounting firm.
 Like Tom, she shares the company’s commitment to personal service.

 In January 2018 the company marked its 15th anniversary and in 2019 loaned its billionth dollar to the timeshare industry.
 That’s quite a jump for a company that started its existence on a part-time basis in 1993 with $2,683 in capital.
 All of the company’s capital has been internally generated, which allows the partners to make decisions quickly and without outside influence.